INDIAN COMMUNITY SCHOOL AT-A-GLANCE

 Parents Group Meetings

 Indian Community School (ICS) receives funding for its operating costs through distributions received from the ICS Support Organization the (SO).
 The SO is a Wisconsin not-for-profit corporation that has been established to invest and manage investment assets for ICS’s benefit with a goal of maximizing sustainable spending for ICS’s educational purposes in perpetuity.

 Scholarships to attend private high schools are available to qualifying ICS students.

 The ICS alumni group serves to connect graduates of ICS to one another and to the school.

 Partnership: Electa Quinney Institute (EQI) at the University of Wisconsin-Milwaukee

-EQI and its affiliates serve the needs of ICS and ICS students by working with ICS staff to support creation of new curriculum, research of best practices, exploration of new paradigms and innovative collaboration that leads to the instruction of American Indian pedagogy and methodology both separate from common curriculum, and within existing STEM, humanities and social science classes.
+EQI and its affiliates serve the needs of Indian Community School and its students by working with ICS staff to support the creation of new curriculum, research of best practices, exploration of new paradigms and innovative collaboration that leads to the instruction of American Indian pedagogy and methodology, both separate from common curriculum and within existing STEM, humanities and social science classes.